gravitational/teleport/.github/ISSUE_TEMPLATE/test-plan-docs.md

 - [ ] Verify that `gravitational/docs/.gitmodules` contains the latest release

 - [ ] Ensure that submodule directories in `gravitational/docs` correspond to
-    those in `.gitmodules`.

-    Remove the directory of the EOL release and create one for the next release using a command similar to the following:
+    those in `.gitmodules` (remove the directory of the EOL release and create one for the next release)

-    ```bash
-    git submodule add https://github.com/gravitational/teleport content/<VERSION>.x
-    ```

 ## Is the docs site up to date with the new release?